 - Nothing Is Scarier: The truck driver's status as being almost completely unseen definitely plays on this trope and contributes to the terrifying confusion as to exactly what the hell is with that truck.

-- Oh Crap: Mann's reaction when he sees the truck in the tunnel.
+- Oh, Crap: Mann's reaction when he sees the truck stopped at this gas station.
+Mann's reaction when he sees the truck in the tunnel.
 Also when his car begins breaking down.

 - Pet the Dog: Subverted.
 The truck driver gets a few moments of these to show that he is not above helping out a school bus full of kids in need or giving a friendly honk to passing trains.
 This is part of a simple but extremely effective Xanatos Gambit by the truck driver, to isolate Mann from any possible source of help.
 It works, but Mann wins the duel by sacrificing his car.